OpenLiberty/guide-maven-intro/CONTRIBUTING.md

-# Contributing to Open Liberty Guides
+# Contributing to Open Liberty guides

 Anyone can contribute to the Open Liberty guides and we welcome your contributions!

 There are multiple ways to contribute: report bugs, fix bugs, contribute code, improve upon documentation, etc.

-## Raising Issues
+## Raising issues

-Please raise any bug reports on this [guide repository](../../issues).
-For new topics, large updates to existing guides, or general suggestions and ideas, report your issue on the [Open Liberty common guides repository](https://github.com/OpenLiberty/guides-common/issues).
-Be sure to search the list to see if your issue has already been raised.
+Please raise any bug reports in this [guide repository](../../issues).
+For new topics, large updates to existing guides, or general suggestions and ideas, report your issue in the [Open Liberty common guides repository](https://github.com/OpenLiberty/guides-common/issues).
+Be sure to search the list of open issues to see if your issue has already been raised.

-A good bug report is one that makes it easy for everyone to understand what you were trying to do and what went wrong.
+A good bug report makes it easy for everyone to understand what you were trying to do and what went wrong.
 Provide as much context as possible so we can try to recreate the issue.

 ## Contributions

 Contributing to an Open Liberty guide is simple.
 All you need to do is create your own branch to include your contribution and open a pull request to the `qa` (quality assurance) branch.

-### Text or Content Contributions
+### Text or content contributions

-If you are contributing text of content changes via a pull request, all you need is to certify the originality of the work via a [Developer Certificate of Origin (DCO)](https://developercertificate.org).
+If you are contributing text or content changes via a pull request, you need to certify that the originality of the work follows the [Developer Certificate of Origin (DCO)](https://developercertificate.org).

 Add a line to the end of the Git commit message to sign your work: